gserafini/rizzibles/README.md

 - [ ] Create "Legend of #rizz" lore document
 - [ ] Collect wallet details for First 100 Followers / #rizzbassadors / VIPs
 - [ ] Explore possible rewards for staking.
 Custom SPL token?
 Existing token?
+- [ ] Decide on final method for exchanging 3 Rizzcard NFTs for 1 free Rizzibles mint

 ### About the project
 Rizzibles is a "degen-mint" style project intended to entertain, educate, and possibly reward early holders.
 The artist / dev behind it is GEMS, aka [@SolVisitors](https://twitter.com/SolVisitors).
 The project is being used to explore and test various web3 technologies (for example Metaplex Candy Machine v3, Certified Collections, Metaplex Enforced Royalties standard (pNFT), Staking, and Rewards).
 The cost to mint should be relatively low in order to encourage maximum participation from a wide variety of minters & traders, especially those not normally exposed to "influencer" sweetheart insider deals.